brenns10/person_simulator/doc/design.md

 **_Document subject to revision_**

 ## World
-The `World` holds all the simulation's data and is reponsible for updating it on a tick.
+The `World` holds all the simulation's data and, on each tick, is reponsible for updating it and calling for it to be displayed.

 <!---
 ####Potential private attributes